chidddy/halley-template/README.md

 **reminder after doing anything in gen_src you'll need to build the project again**

 **reminder to update source files in CMakeLists.txt whenever adding new files**

+**this will fail to compile the halley-launcher, i have not bothered to figure out why yet although i assume if you build it manually after the assets are imported it will work**